Protective and Marine Coatings

 I am working on an epoxy system, which is highly filled and I run into the following issue: It it very high viscous, but however the pigments and fillers settle.
 What can I do?

-To improve the flow, you should use a viscosity reducing wetting and dispersing additive, like DISPERBYK-110, DISPERBYK-142 or BYK-9076.
+To improve the flow, you should use a viscosity reducing wetting and dispersing additive, like DISPERBYK-111, DISPERBYK-142 or BYK-9076.
 Dosage depends on amount and type of used solids.
 As a generel guide, 2% sop (solid additive calculated on pigment) is good for TiO2, 5% sop for inorganic pigments and 0.5% sop on fillers.
-Regarding settling, you have two options, one is GARAMITE-1958 and the other one is BYK-430.
-1% delivery form calculated on component A should be enough.
+Regarding settling, you have two options, one is RHEOBYK-7410 ET and the other one is BYK-430.
+1% delivery form calculated on component A is a good starting point.
 These rheology additives provide excellent shear thinning effect.